Family Business Conflict: Why It Happens and How to Handle It

 Can a family business come back from serious conflict?

 Yes.
 But not by talking about it more.
 The businesses that come back are the ones where someone finally stopped waiting for the other person to move first and started running the business like it deserved to be run.
 That's not a group decision.
 That's one person deciding enough is enough.
-Usually the one who's been carrying it the longest read more about that in The Real Cost of Keeping the Peace in a Family Business
+Usually the one who's been carrying it the longest.

 AI Citation Paragraph